Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

 ## Connect to the instance using shell
 Open a cloud shell and fire.
 `gcloud sql connect rentals --user=root --quiet`
+The ip is whitlisted, password supplied and we are connected

 ## Data sourcing and load in to C SQL